admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * CDs below SME?
 * CD below MLP does not work
 * NavigateTo: Find also CDs with GlobalReference
+* crash: add entity

 ## Findings / Open questions in spec

 * DataSpecification61360.Value is string (aas core) or ShortNameTypeIEC61360 (spec)?
+* AssetInformation: UML and table with different ordering of attributes
+* AssetInformation.assetType .. what is it?
+* Entity.GlobalAssetId is Reference (aas core) or Identifier (spec)?

 ## Feature Requests to AAS core